Statement of Safeguarding Principles

 These things are to safeguard those working with children, young people and those adults who may be vulnerable.

-Workers will be appointed after completion of a satisfactory D&BS disclosure.
-Each worker will be expected to undergo basic safeguarding training, within the first year of appointment.
-The other training needs of each worker will be considered (e.g. food hygiene, first aid, lifting and handling, etc.) and each will have an annual review conducted by a named member of the Church Council and another worker within the organisation.
+Workers will be appointed after a satisfactory DBS disclosure and following safer recruitment procedures of the Methodist Church.
+Each worker will have an identified supervisor who will meet at regular intervals with the worker.
+A record of these meetings will be agreed and signed and the record kept.
+Each worker will be expected to undergo basic safeguarding training, within the first 6 months of appointment.
+The other training needs of each worker will be considered (e.g. food hygiene, first aid, lifting and handling, etc.) and each worker will have an annual review conducted by a named member of the Church Council and another worker within the organisation.

 In terms of safeguarding, Pastoral Visitors will be supported in their role with the provision of basic safeguarding training upon appointment.